A Duke Student Government Judiciary report harshly criticized DSG for a variety of perceived failings in the spring's student elections.

 Lastly, the Judiciary urges DSG to create a committee to “investigate the efficacy of software used by UCAE,” ensuring that all students are included on the email list and that technical issues are resolved before the next elections.

 Correction: This article was updated to reflect that McKinney is a senior, not a junior.
-The Chronicle regrets the error, which was made in editing.
+The Chronicle regrets the error.

 Read the full report below: